 I hope these tips help you feel more prepared to have those important conversations with parents.
 Realistically, much of our students’ reading foundation is laid outside our classroom.
 Of course, it’s imperative we do what we can, but equipping parents with some helpful tips is one of the best ways we can serve our students.

-Tell us about how you create a positive reading culture in your classroom or your home.
-We want to hear your ideas!
+How do you create a positive reading culture in your classroom or your home?
+I want to hear your ideas!